 Join WorkRise for an informational webinar to learn more about our 2021 request for proposals (RFP) process and goals.
-Our RFP will be open for submissions on May 12.

 Through the 2021 RFP, WorkRise will invest up to $2.5 million in research to develop rigorous evidence to inform and drive action toward accelerating economic mobility and expanding opportunity for workers earning low wages, particularly workers of color and others who have been disproportionately affected by the COVID-19 economic crisis.
 We seek to fund both foundational research projects that better define the economic challenges facing vulnerable workers as well as research on promising solutions—policies, practices, and programs—that build pathways for strengthening economic mobility and opportunity.
 WorkRise also seeks to support studies of pilot initiatives or other innovative programs that foster collaboration between researchers and employers, government agencies, advocates, or nonprofits.